Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-2.md

 "Please, stay.
 We need everyone's minds and abilities if we are to figure out---"

+"Then where are the others?
+Why aren't you kicking lazy Darus out of his bed of stone?"

+"He's ... you know how he is.
+Never serious.
+Would just make jokes and play pranks on us, it's _tiring_.
+But your abilities are neces---"

 "Really?
-You need my _'useless fire'_?"
+You suddenly need my _'useless fire'_?"

 Shaking his head, he pushed Bella aside and ran away even faster.
 Always the same.
 All those years and they still thought he was a dumb soldier and nothing more.
 While his powers were stronger than theirs!
 He could do everything on his own, if he wanted.
 He didn't need them.